xyproto/algernon/README.md

 * Supports [Markdown](https://github.com/russross/blackfriday), [Amber](https://github.com/eknkc/amber) and [GCSS](https://github.com/yosssi/gcss).
 * No support for caching or template compilation, yet.
 * Will not run without a Redis server to connect to.
-* HTTP/2 is still pretty new, and so is the [http2](https://github.com/bradfitz/http2) package. `i/o timeout` messages may appear in the log when a HTTP client is done loading a page, but this does not seem to cause any problems.

 Screenshots